yc-li20/yc-li20.github.io/_pages/includes/activities.md

 ***- Journal Review -***
 - IEEE Transactions on Affective Computing (2)
+- IEEE Transactions on Audio, Speech and Language Processing (1)
 - Computer Speech and Language (1)
 - Speech Communication (1)
 - Computers in Human Behavior (1)